Video nasty: Ireland

 The moral concern extended to Ireland.
 In 1986, the Dáil Select Committee on Criminal Lawlessness and Vandalism issued a report "Controls on video nasties" recommending that the powers of the film censor's office be extended to videos.

-This was implemented by the Video Recordings Act in 1989.
+This was implemented by the Video Recordings Act in 1989, first enforced in 1991 and currently last in 2010, reiterating the existing video ban on I Spit on Your Grave.

+Other banned titles, eventually passed with 18 certificates, include The Evil Dead, Natural Born Killers, Showgirls and Zombie Flesh Eaters.